IntelliTect-Samples/EWU-CSCD371-2024-Fall/README.md

   - Add a `Clear` method that effectively removes all items from a list except the current node.
 Pay attention as to whether you should be concerned with the following:
     - Whether it is sufficient to only set Next to itself ❌✔
     - Whether to set the removed items to circle back on themselves.
 In other words, whether to close the loop of the removed items.
 (Provide a test to show why this is required if it is required). ❌✔
-    - Given there is a circular list of items, provide a comment to indicate whether you need to worry about garbage collection because all the items point to each other and therefore may never be garbage collected. ❌✔
+    - Given there is a circular list of items, provide a comment to indicate whether you need to worry about garbage collection because all the items point to each other and, therefore, may never be garbage collected. ❌✔
-  - Create an Exists method to test to see if a value exists in the list. ❌✔
+  - Create an Exists method to test whether a value exists in the list. ❌✔
   - Throw an error on an attempt to Append a duplicate value.
 (Make sure you test for this case) ❌✔
 - You should not rely on any BCL generic classes for your implementation. ❌✔